28 Feb 2017

 We develop this framework to explain the large variation in labour formality rates across cities in the developing world, using data from Colombia.
 We show that, as cities become larger, they move into increasingly complex industries as firms combine complementary capabilities derived from a more diverse pool of workers.
 We further show that a level of agglomeration equivalent to between 45 and 75 minutes of commuting time maximizes the ability of cities to generate formal employment using the variety of skills available.
 Our results suggest that rather than discouraging the expansion of metropolitan areas, cities should invest in transportation to enable firms to take advantage of urban diversity.

-This talk will be based on joint work with Eduardo Lora and Andres Gomez at Harvard University.
+This talk is based on joint work with Eduardo Lora and Andres Gomez at Harvard University.

 Originally from Dublin, Dr Neave O’Clery is currently a Research Fellow at the Mathematical Institute at the University of Oxford.
 My research focuses on economic development and the emergence of complexity for urban systems.